future0610/AISpark/README.md

 ## Approach
 - Due to the nature of satellite images (small objects, mostly background), we experimented with Transformer-based models (e.g., TransUNet), which are considered more suitable than CNN-based models.
-- Various segmentation models including TransUNet were applied, and experiments were conducted with data augmentation and different loss functions.
+- TransUNet was applied, and experiments were conducted with data augmentation and different loss functions.

 ## Project Structure